 As said above, torsion springs are dangerous to deal with.
 You might release the tension if you don’t use the right tools to remove the spring.
 This event can injure you, with the average garage door weighing between 200 and 500 pounds.

 2,000 Americans get injured each year while repairing garage door springs and cables.
 Avoid broken fingers and lacerations as the springs uncoil.
 Paying a few hundred dollars to replace your garage door spring is cheaper.

 2. Incorrect Garage Door Springs

 Sometimes, examining your garage door isn’t enough to determine your spring type.
 Some experienced professionals feel challenged when picking the correct springs.
 Regardless, they have the proper measurements and equipment to find out.

-Springs can vary in diameter, weight, and strength even when they have the same length.
+Springs can vary in diameter, weight, and strength even with the same length.
 If you use the wrong parts, you’ll risk putting too much tension on the springs.
 It makes them wear out faster, causing your door to break or fall.

-If you can’t tell the difference between various springs except for length, don’t risk yourself.
+Don’t risk yourself if you can’t tell the difference between various springs except for the length.

 DIY Garage door replacement is best if you have training and experience.
 The same goes when replacing or repairing your garage door spring.
 Don’t risk your safety to save a few bucks.